githubocto/flat/README.md

 A signed number describing the number of bytes that changed in this run.
 If the new data is smaller than the existing, committed data, this will be a negative number.

+## Postprocessing

+### `postprocess`

+This is the path to a script that will be invoked to postprocess your data after it is fetched.
+More docs coming soon.

 ---

 # Contributing